turbot/powerpipe-docs/docs/powerpipe-hcl/dashboard.md

 }
 ```

-In this example we have a card with a width of 2.
+In this example, we have a card with a width of 2.
 As specified in the table above, it will consume either 12, 3 or 2 grid units according to the viewport size:

 ```hcl
 dashboard "width_example" {